Module timeout

 what you want as returning errors will terminate the connection without sending a response.

-Infallible after applying this middleware.
+still be Infallible after applying this middleware.

 §Example